rcsoccersim/manual/source/coach.rst

 This means that you have to add the sending of **(clang (ver 7 7))**, if you use version 7 source code of players with newer server versions.

-The standard coach language will be described in detail in Section7.7.
+The standard coach language will be described in detail in Section 7.7.

 -----------------------------------------------
 Changing Player Types
 -----------------------------------------------

-Using the **change_player_type**-command (described in Section7.4) the online coach can change player types unlimited times in **'beforekickoff'** play-mode.
+Using the **change_player_type**-command (described in Section 7.4) the online coach can change player types unlimited times in **'beforekickoff'** play-mode.
 Of course, these changes have to comply with the general rules about heterogeneous players (see Section 4.6).
 After kick-off player types can be changed three (*subs_max*) times during